-The dense darkness was filling with a damp, dank air of a former fairgrounds pavilion in Judenlager Semlin at Sajmište.
-Aleksandar was very tired, but instead of sleeping he had been listening to the inmates coughing night by night, as if a sick orchestra had been playing a very complicated symphony, accompanied by the monotonous clatter of the rain on the roof and the echoes of drops falling off the punctured ceiling and splashing on the puddles all over the pavilion.
-He had not been able to warm him up since the košava wind crept into his frail children bones during that winter in the camp.
-It seemed to him that somewhere on his back there were four or five icicles hanging from below his shoulders and shoulder blades stabbing his lungs with their sharp points.
-“I suppose, that is why I also cough in that orchestra by night.” – thought Aleksandar.
-He was pulling down his father’s cap tighter over his ears and face trying to feel the smell of the father’s hair and perhaps fall asleep hidden in it.
+The dense darkness filled the damp, dank air of the former fairgrounds pavilion in Judenlager Semlin at Sajmište.
+Aleksandar was very tired but instead of sleeping he listened to the inmates coughing every night, as if a sick orchestra had been playing a very complicated symphony.
+The coughs were accompanied by the monotonous clatter of the rain on the roof and the echoes of drops falling off the punctured ceiling and splashing into puddles all over the pavilion.
+He had not been able to warm himself up since the košava wind crept into his frail child’s bones during that winter.
+It seemed to him that somewhere on his back there were four or five icicles hanging from his shoulders and shoulder blades that stabbed his lungs with their sharp points.
+I suppose that is why I also cough in the orchestra at night.
+Thought Aleksandar.
+He pulled his father’s cap down tighter over his ears and face trying to feel the smell of father’s hair and perhaps fall asleep hidden in it.

-– Wie heißt Du, mein Junge?
-Komm, nimm Dir einen Bonbon! – he said to Aleksandar with a gentle voice holding out a candy wrapped in a shiny silver paper on his open palm.
-Aleksandar took it with a quick move, while the German smiled and patted him on his head ruffling up his hair.
-As he was walking back to the pavilion Aleksandar thought that now his lock might be hanging a little over his forehead the same way Pavle’s lock did.
-But there were no mirror to check it.
+“Wie heißt Du, mein Junge?
+Komm, nimm Dir einen Bonbon!” he said to Aleksandar with a gentle voice, holding out a single piece of candy wrapped in shiny silver paper in his open palm.
+Aleksandar took it quickly, while the German smiled and patted him on his head, ruffling up his hair.
+As he walked back to the pavilion, Aleksandar thought that his lock might now be hanging a little over his forehead in the same way Pavle’s lock did.
+But there was no mirror to check it.

-– We are packing up!
+He soon saw mother calling to him excitedly “We are packing up!
 We are leaving!
-Today our group is leaving, thanks God! – she was shouting excitedly – We were instructed to take only valuable things with us, the rest must be wrapped in a package with our name written on it, and it will be delivered to us separately.
-We don’t have any valuable things any more, though… the mother was saying, as if to herself.
+Today our group is leaving, thank God!” she shouted, “We are instructed to take only valuable things with us, the rest must be wrapped in a package with our name written on it and will be delivered to us separately.
+Though, we don’t have any valuable things anymore…” mother said, as if to herself.

-– Auf geht’s, steigt ein, wir fahren los! – he invited them to get in with a gentle voice and with the same smile he had when giving candies to the children.
+The German who used to give out candies appeared, opening the door of the grey vehicle wide.
+“Auf geht’s, steigt ein, wir fahren los!” he invited them to step in, using a gentle voice and wearing the same smile he had when giving out candies to the children.

-– Don’t be afraid, mother!
-Just as Jonah lived in the belly of the big fish in the terrible darkness three days and three nights and after three days God took pity on him, so shall we survive this darkness.
+Speaking loudly, Aleksandar exclaimed, “Don’t be afraid, mother!
+Just as Jonah lived in the belly of the big fish, in the terrible darkness for three days and three nights–after three days, God took pity on him.
+So shall we survive this darkness.”